Magical Things To Do in San Andres, Colombia

 WHERE TO STAY

-Most of the hotels are located in the main town on the north end of the island.
+Most of the hotels are located in the main town on the north end of the island next to the main beach.
 Here you’ll also find all the restaurants, bars, clubs and a few beaches.
 Staying here has its pros and cons.
 It’s extremely easy to book transportation, tours etc as well as having many options of things to do at night.
 Most of the eating options are here also, especially the budget options.
 However, it is pretty crowded (the beaches are very busy) and it can get noisy.
+Some of the best options in Centro are:

 Travelling to Cartagena, Colombia?
 Check out my comprehensive travel guide here.